AnoojBiju/Openwrt-Prplmesh/tools/docker/README.md

 ```bash
 # start container named <name> and start interactive session using bash (supplied by the image)
 ./run.sh -n <name>

 ```

+## Docker tester

+`test.sh` is a simple wrapper which calls `docker exec <container name> -it <path/to>/build/install/scripts/prplmesh_utils.sh status` which prints the prplMesh operational status of the main and radio agents.

 ---